Fluffernuttersandwich/Smorgasbord/README.md

 I have generated dozens of Descent worlds and not encountered this issue, but it is a rare oddity according to the Mod Author.

+The larger the map you try to RWG, the greater the chance this can happen.
+It's hard to go above 12k.

 <img width="1585" height="154" alt="image" src="https://github.com/user-attachments/assets/608e7000-f209-4df0-9829-2f2359152284" />